Best Flowering Herb Plants for Your Garden - Part One

 A Few Cautions and Reasons to Grow:

-• This easy flowering herb can be susceptible to root rot in poorly draining soils.
-Good soil preparation and watering habits can help control this and make hyssop a much happie herb in your garden.
+- This easy flowering herb can be susceptible to root rot in poorly draining soils.
+Good soil preparation and watering habits can help control this and make hyssop a much happier herb in your garden.

-• Anise hyssop is easy-to-care-for.
-It can be used in herbal teas, added to salads and dried for potpourri and sachets.
+- Anise hyssop can be used in herbal teas, added to salads and dried for potpourri and sachets.

 Uses: Aromatic bloomer, edible blossoms, healing petals or leaves, pollinator friendly herb, herbal for tea infusion, tincture, floral bouquet